how to paint watercolor: it's fun and easy!

 Always use a clean brush to dip into the fresh colors.
 Mix your colors out in the center of your palette away from the clean paint.

-If you are going to cover a large area like the water, wet the intended area.
+If you are going to paint a large area, wet the intended area.
 Paint clean water across the area.
 Keep the other areas of the painting dry, so the color will not flow into those areas.

 Let the water soak into the paper until the shine is gone, but the paper is still damp to the touch.
 Paint the color across the intended area in one application.